 The Japanese enjoy most of their karaoke experience in package form.
 For several yens, Japanese citizens can enjoy weeks of karaoke fun.

 Japanese and Asian karaoke centers and rooms open early in the morning and are open during the work week until the wee hours of the next day (3:00 am).
 Longer operating hours are provided for the weekend beginning Friday evening.
 What songs is everyone singing?

 Today, modern Asian citizens have songs numbering into the thousand and perhaps 1/3 of the songs are in English.
 Don’t forget that there are popular Asian song artists throughout Cambodia, the Philippines, North/South Korea, Laos, China, and other countries.

 Karaoke playing machines are found everywhere in Southeast Asia, including in transportation vehicles like trains and buses.

 Yes, you heard right.
-Karaoke videos and tapes are played on buses and trains, all of which are very acceptable by other passengers.
+Karaoke videos, Karaoke movies and tapes are played on buses and trains, all of which are very acceptable by other passengers.
 If you don’t want to hear karaoke on your transportation trips, then take short trips rather than long trips because you will be in the minority listening to others perform karaoke songs.